LbhFront-end/nextjs-blog/posts/2018-11-12-JavaScipt数据结构与算法Part12.md

     }
   }
   console.log(
-    "cost for sequentialSearch with inpy size " + array.length + "is" + cost
+    "cost for sequentialSearch with inpy size " + array.length + "is" + cost,
   );
   return -1;
 }